Application deadline: January 8th, 2018.

 The program is designed in three modules, which provide a progressive pathway through inquiries that combine, at each stage, an increasing depth of understanding about the construction and use of knowledge as well as its application in a particular field of practice.

-This program leads to the Ashridge Doctorate in Professional Studies in Organizational Change, accredited by the University of Middlesex.
+This program leads to the Ashridge Doctorate in Professional Studies in Organizational Change.

 Next start date: 21 March 2018

 Deadline: Due to a limited number of spaces remaining, please ensure you submit your application as soon as possible, and no later than January 8th, 2018.

 The faculty is made up of experienced practitioners who are experts in supporting individuals as they challenge them to develop their skills and expertise.
 Operating as members of the group and as facilitators, they create a supportive, engaging and robust learning environment.
 Faculty members accompany you on your learning journey.
 Rather than being remote specialists, they create an atmosphere of debate and dialogue, rather than teaching and telling.

 B.Comm, MBS, PhD

 This was a profound developmental experience that gave me the insight and courage to confront my practice as an organizational consultant and inspired me to create new ways of working with clients and colleagues that had deep relational integrity at the heart of our relationships.
 It is my hope that my story, with all its turns and twists, may have wider relevance for others in organizational consulting.